 Miroslav Volf, Henry B. Wright Professor of Theology and Director of the Yale Center for Faith and Culture.
-Professor Volf's recent books include Exclusion and Embrace: A Theological Exploration of Identity, Otherness, and Reconciliation (1996), a winner of the 2002 Grawemeyer Award, and After Our Likeness: The Church as the Image of the Trinity (1998), winner of the Christianity Today book award.
+Professor Volf's books include The End of Memory: Remembering Rightly in a Violent World (2006) and Free of Charge: Giving and Forgiving in a Culture Stripped of Grace (2006), Archbishop of Canterbury Lenten book for 2006; Exclusion and Embrace: A Theological Exploration of Identity, Otherness, and Reconciliation (1996), a winner of the 2002 Grawemeyer Award; and After Our Likeness: The Church as the Image of the Trinity (1998), winner of the Christianity Today book award.
 A member of the Episcopal Church in the U.S.A. and the Evangelical Church in Croatia, Professor Volf was involved in international ecumenical dialogues (for instance, with the Vatican Council for Promotion of Christian Unity) and interfaith dialogues (most recently in Christian-Muslim dialogue).
 A native of Croatia, he regularly teaches and lectures in Central and Eastern Europe.
 B.A.
 Evangelical Theological Faculty, Zagreb; M.A.
 Fuller Theological Seminary, Pasadena; Dr.Theol., Dr.Theol.habil.
 University of Tübingen.
 (Episcopal)